netzero-labs/netzero-labs/docs/subscription/NetzeroUpdate.md

 **When do I need to subscribe?**

 Starting **August 1, 2025**, subscriptions will be required for advanced features.
-You will receive an email reminder.
+You will receive an in-app reminder.
 To avoid interruption of automations, subscribe before that date.
 You can subscribe now to support Netzero early.

 Note: if you subscribe before July 1, 2025, your subscription will be extended (renewal date